kaoutherab/tech-portfolio/docs/about.md

 ## Education
 ### PhD in Computer Science, University of Ottawa, Ottawa, Ontario, 2011
-Design and Performance Evaluation of Service Discovery Protocols for Vehicular Networks.
+- Design and Performance Evaluation of Service Discovery Protocols for Vehicular Networks.
-Design and implementation of ecient service discovery protocols for vehicles within the NSERC DIVA project Developing Next Generation Intelligent Vehicular Networks and Applications.
+- Design and implementation of efficient service discovery protocols for vehicles within the NSERC DIVA project Developing Next Generation
+- Intelligent Vehicular Networks and Applications.
 The Network simulator (NS2) based on C++ and tcl, is used for simulation.
-Simulation experiments and results collection and drawing initiated through the Perl scripting language.
+- Simulation experiments and results collection and drawing initiated through the Perl scripting language.

 ### Master in Computer Science, University of Ottawa, Ottawa, Ontario, 2006
-Quality of Service and Fault Tolerant Distributed Channel Allocation Protocols for Wireless and Mobile Networks.
+- Quality of Service and Fault Tolerant Distributed Channel Allocation Protocols for Wireless and Mobile Networks.

 ### Bachelor in Computer Science Applied to Management, High School of Management, Tunis, Tunisia, 2004
-Design and implementation of an application for the management of the support service of BFI
+- Design and implementation of an application for the management of the support service of BFI
 (Banque et Finance Internationale): Intranet/Extranet.

 ## CERTIFICATIONS & COURSES
+- ECornell ML Certificate (in progress)
+- Data Science Green Belt (in progress)
+- Completed course: Developing Applications using Cisco Core Platforms and APIs
-Predix Developer Certicate 2017.
+- Predix Developer Certicate 2017.
-Machine Learning Certicate offered by Stanford.
+- Machine Learning Certicate offered by Stanford.

 ## HONORS & AWARDS
-NSERC DIVA Best Poster Presentation Award, University of Ottawa, ON, CANADA Natural Sciences and Engineering Research Council of Canada (NSERC) Postgraduate Scholarship, University of Ottawa, ON, CANADA
+- NSERC DIVA Best Poster Presentation Award, University of Ottawa, ON, CANADA
+- Natural Sciences and Engineering Research Council of Canada (NSERC) Postgraduate Scholarship, University of Ottawa, ON, CANADA
-Excellence scholarship, University of Ottawa, ON, Canada
+- Excellence scholarship, University of Ottawa, ON, Canada

 ## PUBLICATIONS
 https://dblp.org/pers/hd/a/Abrougui:Kaouther